afriedm49/Engineering4_Notebook/README.md

 ### Reflection

 The tricky part on this assignment was making sure that the wiring was set up correct.
 It was much simpler than I originally thought, because the button only needed to be plugged in to 3V and an input PIN.
-Pressing the button closes the circuit, signalling a True button.value.
+Pressing the button closes the circuit, signalling a True button.value

 &nbsp;